Race Data Overview

 Upcoming Races

-• IM 70.3 Da Nang -- May 10, 2026.
-First triathlon at the new weight.
-I will publish bike power data, run splits, and overall pacing.
-This is the first race where W/kg improvements should translate directly to measurable performance on the bike leg.
+- IM 70.3 Da Nang — May 10, 2026.
+Cancelled.
+Was meant to be the first triathlon at the new weight, with bike power data, run splits, and overall pacing.

 Key Takeaways